Welcome to the Coffee Fest Latte Art World Championship Open

 When applications go live, they will be shared via email and across Coffee Fest social platforms.

-For those applying to compete, a $60 entry fee is required for competitors.
+For those applying to compete, an entry fee is required for competitors.
 You will need to provide five latte art examples with at least three being varying designs.
 Allowed file types are jpeg, png, and pdf.
 The maximum file size is 5MB and 1600 pixels by 1600 pixels per image.
 Please no duplicates, pictures need to be well lit, and we do not accept any etching.

 LATTE ART WORLD CHAMPIONSHIP OPEN - SELECTION PROCESS